 Flying With A Baby – What You Should Take

-When you’re flying with an infant for the first time, what should you take in your carry-on?
+What should you take in your carry-on when you’re flying with an infant for the first time?
 Here’s a list of things you might need.

 - Passport(for international travel)